Principal Investigator is a university employee who has a Full-Time position that includes:

 The Office of Management and Budget (OMB), the sponsor's specific requirements, the

-University policy, and federal cost principles defined and determined the allowability,
+University policy, and federal cost principles defined and determined an expense's

-allocability, and reasonableness of an expense.
+allowability, allocability, and reasonableness.
 Payment Requests must be supported

 by appropriate documentation for the cost incurred and paid on a grant to be considered